dcassol/docsy_Rmarkdown/README.md

 #### Install PostCSS

-This section may not be required if you install Hugo from {blogdown}, but required if you install Hugo from commandline.

 To build or update your site's CSS resources, you also need `PostCSS` to create the final assets.
 If you need to install it, you must have a recent version of `NodeJS` installed on your machine so you can use `npm`, the Node package manager.
 By default `npm` installs tools under the directory where you run `npm` install: